reuteras/dockerfiles/README.md

 ## Tools in this repository

 - [fq](https://github.com/wader/fq) - Tool, language and decoders for working with binary data.
 Usage and more in [fq](./fq/README.md)
+- [gollum](https://github.com/gollum/gollum) is a simple wiki system built on top of Git.
+Usage and more in [gollum](./gollum/README.md)

 ## Repositories for with one tool in each